divyalekha99/Logview_extended/README.md

 </div>

 ## About the project
-We present **LogView**, a framework that helps process analysts validate the results of their queries and incrementally improve their knowledge of a log as they analyze it.
-LogView keeps a record of the evaluated queries and results, and facilitates the comparison of different results with the intention of facilitating the analyst's understanding of the data.
+We present **Query Builder (VelUI)**, an interactive tool that extends LogView’s process mining framework with visual, no-code capabilities for building, running, and comparing event log queries.
+With Query Builder, you can create complex queries, manage multiple analyses, and review results all in one place.
+This brings process analytics to everyone, not just programmers.
-We have implemented it as a Python library to help you integrate it into your existing process mining environments.
+Under the hood, Query Builder is powered by **LogView**, a Python framework that records, tracks, and compares event log queries and their results.
+LogView is implemented as a standalone library to help you integrate it into your existing process mining environments.

-We provide an extensive tutorial and an analysis on the [Road Traffic Fine Management event log](https://data.4tu.nl/articles/dataset/Road_Traffic_Fine_Management_Process/12683249?file=24018146) in [notebooks](https://github.com/blindreview-logview123/logview/tree/main/notebooks).

 <!-- GETTING STARTED -->